 - Test and clean all smoke detectors once a month.

 - Change the batteries every year.
-Tip: A good way to remember is change them every year during daylight saving time changes.
+Tip: A good way to remember is to change them every year during daylight saving time changes.

 - Replace smoke detectors every 10 years.